The Sponge Who Could Fly: Musical adaptation

 The 2009 UK musical adaptation of the episode called SpongeBob SquarePants: The Sponge Who Could Fly!
 A New Musical opened at the Hackney Empire in London.

 "The Sponge Who Could Fly" was adapted into a musical called SpongeBob SquarePants Live!
 The Sponge Who Could Fly!.
 It was launched in Singapore at The Singapore Expo Hall on May 31, 2007, and was the first customization of SpongeBob into a live musical event, joining a list of TV-inspired live offerings from Nickelodeon that includes Blue's Clues and Dora the Explorer.
 The musical also marked the first time Nickelodeon premiered a live tour outside the United States.
 The show is a story of courage and coming of age which tells of SpongeBob's desire to fly with the jellyfish of Jellyfish Fields.
 It traveled to five cities across Asia, including Singapore, Kuala Lumpur, Jakarta, Bangkok, and Manila, before it toured cities of Australia and New Zealand.
 A Mandarin-language version toured China and Hong Kong in the fall.

 The script was written by Steven Banks, who had become the head writer for the series in Season 4, with songs by Eban Schletter.
 Gip Hoppe served as director, with choreographer and associate director Jenn Rapp, and the set was designed by Rialto vet David Gallo.
 The musical was produced by Nickelodeon and MTVN Kids and Family Group, partnered with Broadway Asia Entertainment.

 In 2009, the show toured the United Kingdom and Ireland with the name of SpongeBob SquarePants: The Sponge Who Could Fly!
 A New Musical.
 It opened at the Hackney Empire in London, England on February 3, 2009.
-The musical toured the UK from March 2009 for six months with performances at the Hammersmith Apollo, Southend, Edinburgh, Birmingham, Reading, Salford, Sunderland, Nottingham, Liverpool, High Wycombe, Plymouth, Bristol, Cardiff, Oxford, Killarney and Dublin.
+The musical played at Milton Keynes Theatre from February 17-21 before touring the UK from March 2009 for six months with performances at the Hammersmith Apollo, Southend, Edinburgh, Birmingham, Reading, Salford, Sunderland, Nottingham, Liverpool, High Wycombe, Plymouth, Bristol, Cardiff, Oxford, Killarney and Dublin.

 Alison Pollard choreographed and directed the UK adaptation and said that the episode already had a few songs in it, which helped with the conversion to a musical.
 She said "The episode chosen for the show already had four or five really catchy tunes in it, and the idea that he wants to fly with jellyfish is nice for the stage as well."
 The adaptation includes twelve songs of various styles.

 English actor Chris Coxon played the role of SpongeBob.
 Coxon was a fan of the series and said "If I'd been told a year ago that I would be playing SpongeBob today I would have loved it, although I'm not sure I would have believed it."
 Coxon admitted it was difficult to adapt the show into a musical.
 He remarked "It is difficult because you are trying to recreate this character that is so fluid on screen.
 For example I'm just getting used to my square costume, although it does have an incredible design, so that, although I am restricted, I can do a lot of the things he does in the cartoon."